terezsmitkova/english-for-designers/02-intentional-aboutness/case-study.md

 The first step: make a research about the festival, find more information about it,  find out its design in the past years.
 The second step: We started brainstorming - writing keywords for a festival, India, movies.
 We found some inspiration for the topic, defined the style of visual identity (colorful, playful, significant).
 Next, We did a moodboard - which colors will apply for design, style of illustration.
 We defined a connecting element - the grid - the system for illustrations.
 The topic of our visual style was creating pictures, which are connected and as movies as imagine stories.
 That it is possible to make a combination of them for lots of variations.
 We drew some sketches, figure out a way to a combination of them.
 Then we started designing on PC (Adobe Illustrator, Procreate).
+We made the illustrations and icons in the graphic program Procreate on a tablet, promotion, mockups in Adobe Illustrator, and the animations in Adobe Aftereffects.

 ## Process